noahjutz/kasd_experiments/06/restful_api/README.md

    1. Intuitive Update & Delete

-      In accordance with [HATEOAS](#hateoas), endpoints pertaining to update & delete operations can be discovered in a previously received object's metadata.
+      In accordance with HATEOAS, endpoints pertaining to update & delete operations can be discovered in a previously received object.

    1. Self-descriptive messages